Cupmouse/exchangedataset-documentation/docs/libraries/quickstart.md

 Download collects all results from multiple HTTP Endpoint calls into one array.

-Theoretically, this is quicker than streaming, due to the overhead of async iterator.
+Theoretically, this is quicker than streaming, due to the overhead of iterator.

-But storing all result takes memory space and is not always the most efficient way, easily crashing NodeJS by out of memory when large request was issued.
+But storing all result takes memory space and is not always the most efficient way, easily crashing application by out of memory when large request was issued.

 **Downloading is recommended only for smaller request.**